SoniaVivi/Image-Organizer/vivid/docs/tag_controller.md

 ---

 Returns a tuple containing all images that has all the tags and none of the excluded tags.
 To exclude a tag put a '-' character in front of the tag name.
+Current search is saved as TagController.last_search.

 ```
 >>> tag_con.find(['ocean','blue'])